 On a late 1990’s afternoon, I left my house with no idea where I was going.
 Somehow, I’d managed to grow up without becoming anything I’d ever wanted to be.
 Astronaut, uncheck.
 Professional skier, nope.
 Lego set designer, not even close.
 That afternoon, I ended up at a Borders Bookstore.

-Borders didn’t have as good a magazine selection as Tower but it was close to my house and smelled less gross.
+Borders didn’t have as good a magazine selection as Tower but it was close to my house and smelled less.
 Browsing computer and design magazines was a hobby and I was good at it.
-I liked the big magazines.
-The ones imported from Europe that came with a CD-ROM full of software demos.
-I was flipping through one of these rags when, on a nearby bookshelf, I spotted a 12 tape, clamshell packed, cellophane wrapped VHS training series on HTML.
-“Make Your Own Website!” the cover screamed.
-“Interesting.”
-I thought.
-“Can anyone just make their own website?”
-These tapes held the answer to all my wildest creative visions?
+I liked the big magazines, the ones imported from Europe that came with a CD-ROM full of software demos.
+I stood at the rack, flipping pages, when, on a nearby bookshelf, I spotted a clam-shell packed, cellophane wrapped VHS training series on HTML.
+“Make Your Own Website!” the tapes promised.
+My mind raced, can anyone just make their own website?
+Did these tapes hold the answer to my wildest creative visions?

 I fell in love with the web that day.
 I bought every coding book I could from a crazy website that would ship books right to your door.
 I learned design, code and marketing.
-I’ve built the online presence for schools, radio stations, tombstone makers, comic book creators, rock bands, start ups and my mom.
+I started a web design company and built the online presence for schools, radio stations, tombstone makers, comic book creators, rock bands, start ups and my mom.

 I’ve made a good living building things online.
 Websites, apps, video games, publishing platforms and podcasts.
 I started a summer camp to teach kids how to code and produce original entertainment for families on the road.
 I’ve worked everyday, doing a job that I love.
 Creating.

 As it turns out, I didn’t become anything I’d wanted to be as a kid, because when I was a kid the thing I wanted to be hadn’t been invented yet.